Reyker Securities Plc (in Special Administration)

 - Update previously submitted instructions to ‘hold Client Money until the Distribution Plan has been approved’ in order to confirm that their first-interim distribution can now be distributed to their Nominated Broker (or otherwise).

-Clients who submitted a CMIF prior to the August 2020 deadline and are yet to receive their first-interim distribution should contact client services (contact details below) to confirm what additional action may be required from you.
+Clients who submitted a CMIF prior to the August 2020 deadline and are yet to receive their first-interim distribution should contact client services (contact details below) to confirm what additional information or action has been requested of you and is still required from you before the distribution may be paid.

 Catch up first interim distribution (second phase)